-6.0 The IFRS Sustainability Disclosure Standards Roadmap
+5.0 The IFRS Sustainability Disclosure Standards Reporting Roadmap the accounting period beginning on or after January 1, 2028.

-It is recommended that the adoption of IFRS Sustainability disclosure standards would be a phased approach with full application of the mandatory reporting for all groups of reporting entities from the 2027 reporting year onwards.
+Nigeria has adopted a phased approach to the adoption of the IFRS Sustainability disclosure standards with full application of the mandatory reporting for applicable entities commencing from

-Phase 1: Early Adopters

-The IFRS sustainability disclosure standards became effective for annual reporting periods beginning on or after January 1, 2024.
-Entities in this category are required to report their sustainability related information for accounting period ending on or before December 31, 2023,
+- a.
+Phase 1 (Early Adopters) The IFRS sustainability disclosure standards became effective for annual reporting periods beginning on or after January 1, 2024.
+Entities in this category are required to report their sustainability-related information for the accounting period ending on or before December 31, 2023, and pass the readiness test assessment to qualify as early adopters. - b.
+Phase 2 (Voluntary Adopters) This Phase is for the accounting period beginning on or after 1 January 2024 and through to the accounting period ending on or before 31 December 2027.
+During this period reporting entities are required to build capacity and get ready for mandatory adoption.
+Any entity that desires to report during this period shall be subjected to the readiness test assessment of the FRC. - c.
+Phase 3 (Mandatory Adoption) From the accounting period beginning on or after 1 January 2028, it will become mandatory for all entities except government and government organizations to adopt the IFRS sustainability disclosure standards.
+This phase is categorized into two (2) as follows; - i.
+All PIEs (Reporting date: Accounting period beginning on or after January 1, 2028); and - ii.
+SMEs (Reporting date: Accounting period beginning on or after January 1, 2030).

-Phase 2: Voluntary Adopters:

-This Phase is for accounting period beginning on or after 1 January 2024 and through to accounting period ending on or before 31 December 2026.

-Phase 3: Mandatory Adoption

-From accounting period beginning on or after 1 January, 2027, it will become mandatory for all entities except government and government organisations to adopt the IFRS sustainability disclosure standards.
-This phase is categorized into three (3) which includes Significant PIEs (2027); Other PIEs (2028) and SMEs (2030).

-Phase 4: Governments and sovernment organizations
+The readiness test assessment is compulsory for all entities reporting in these phases and must be carried out before an entity publishes its first sustainability report.

-A review will be conducted when the sustainability reporting standards for public sector entities currently being developed by International Public Sector Accounting Standards Board (IPSASB) becomes available with the view to determine when reporting will be mandated or required.
+d.
+Phase 4 (Governments and government organizations) - A review will be conducted when the sustainability reporting standards for public sector entities currently being developed by the International Public Sector Accounting Standards Board (IPSASB) become available with the aim of determining the appropriate period when sustainability reporting disclosures by public sector entities will be required.